primussejati/Telegram-Stock-Mention-Analysis/README.md

 # Telegram Stock Mention Analysis

-This project will analyze the correlation between stock mention on telegram groups with stock price and volume
+Making approachment about correlation betwen stock mention in public (telegram groups) and stock price movement

+Hipotesis :
+When a stock frequently mentioned in public (telegram groups), then the stock is entering public participation phase, which the price will be more volatile.